-Vos and its use in Spanish – Voseo
+Vos and its Use in Spanish: Master Voseo

 ¡Hola, vos!
 Vos.
 Who or what is vos in Spanish?
 In English, we use the personal pronoun ‘you’ when referring to the second person singular (or plural – don’t worry, we’ll save that one for another time!).
 In Spanish, however, there are different ways to refer to the same concept!
 Before we start, take a moment to review the basics of Spanish Pronouns.